 If you are worried about chemicals, look for the sisal rope that wraps the trees to be free from any oils.

-Some trees come with anti-toppling things, so you can secure the tree to the wall or ground.
+Some trees come with anti-toppling things, so you can secure the tower to the wall or ground.

 Usually the quality of construction correlates with how expensive the tree.
 Some trees come with toys attached, and these can be a lot of fun for your cat whenever they are bored.
 These toys come in the form of rope toys or feather toys.

-If you want your cat to live the life of luxury, some trees have beds on each perch, and these usually have plush everywhere on the tree.
-If you don’t want to drop the extra money on expensive plush, the average cat tree has carpet, and this seems to be fine.
+If you want your cat to live the life of luxury, some trees have beds on each perch, and these usually have plush everywhere on the surface.
+If you don’t want to drop the extra money on expensive plush, the average one has carpet, and this seems to be fine.

 Also, you can buy a little cat bed for their favorite perch on the tree, so they can have an extra comfy places to sleep.
 If you are looking out for your cat, don’t worry about spending a little extra cash to ensure their safety.